Sacsayhuamán

 Name and Spelling

-In German and many guidebooks, the spelling Sacsayhuaman is common.
+In German and many travel guides, the spelling Sacsayhuamán is common.
 In official Peruvian sources, Saqsaywaman or Saqsaywuaman often appears.
 MINCETUR derives the name from Quechua words and translates it figuratively as "satisfied falcon" or "full falcon."

-For travelers, it is important to know: the same archaeological park above Cusco is meant.
+For travelers, it is important to note: the same archaeological park above Cusco is meant.
 The spelling may vary slightly on tickets, official documents, and local signs.

 History and Significance

-The complex is associated with the Inca period and the great expansion phase of Cusco.
-A purely fortress interpretation falls short, although the walls, location, and sightlines clearly possess defensive qualities.
+The site is associated with the Inca period and the great expansion phase of Cusco.
+A pure fortress interpretation falls short, although the walls, location, and sightlines clearly have defensive qualities.
 The complex also had religious, representative, administrative, and ritual functions.

-MINCETUR emphasizes that while Sacsayhuaman is often described as a fortress, it must have been more than just a military structure for the Incas.
-The complex included bulwarks, towers, cult sites, warehouses, paths, and water systems.
-Thus, it was a complex space for power, order, supply, and ceremony.
+MINCETUR emphasizes that while Sacsayhuamán is often described as a fortress, for the Incas it must have been more than just a military structure.
+The site included bastions, towers, cult sites, warehouses, paths, and water systems, making it a complex space for power, order, supply, and ceremony.

 More historical context can be found on the History of Peru page.